Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Results

 The full evolution of the three quantities of interest, $\Sigma_{\Delta}$, $\Delta_{\alpha\beta}$, and $\Delta_{\Delta}$, for both frameworks is shown in Fig.~\ref{fig:AsymEvol} for normal neutrino mass ordering and the parameter set is summarized in Tab.~\ref{tab:fixedParameters}.
 Dashed lines generally represent the absolute value of the quantities of interest.
 Naively, we do not expect any large difference in the evolution of the triplet abundances $\Sigma_{\Delta}$ and $\Delta_{\Delta}$, apart from spectator corrections in the three-flavor framework (which are in general small).
 This is confirmed by the upper plots of Fig.~\ref{fig:AsymEvol}.
 The main difference occurs in the generation of the $B\!-\!L$ asymmetry $\Delta$, which is a single number in the one-flavor treatment and a $(3\times3)$ density matrix in the three-flavor case.
 Especially, the density matrix $\Delta$ allows inference of correlations between lepton flavors as this is encoded in its off-diagonal elements.
 Since $\Delta$ is Hermitian by construction, only the six independent entries are shown and, in the case of the diagonal entries, compared to the simple one-flavor treatment.
 The individual diagonal entries are generally smaller since the final asymmetry is distributed among these quantities and additional washout processes are at work.
 As already mentioned above, our choice of Yukawa couplings, $\lambda_{L}\simeq1$, renders flavor decoherence unimportant and thus flavor correlations encoded in the off-diagonal elements sustain.
 By weakening this assumption, we expect leptonic triplet decays to be less dominant, such that off-diagonal terms are dynamically driven to zero by the action of the introduced counter-terms.
-To estimate the impact of flavor correlation in the creation of a lepton asymmetry, we also listed in Tab.~\ref{tab:WashoutComp} the BAU values in the one-flavor approximation (denoted by 1F).
+To estimate the impact of flavor correlation in the creation of a lepton asymmetry, we also listed in Tab.~\ref{tab:WashoutComp} the BAU values in the one-flavor approximation (denoted by 1F) and, in addition, plotted the corresponding evolution in Fig.~\ref{fig:AsymEvol} for illustrative purposes.
 Note that in triplet decays the final states are always a pair of leptons $L_\alpha$ and $L_\beta$, and there is no linear combination that can be defined as a single flavor final state.
-This is unlike the case of type-I seesaw, where the decay relevant for leptogenesis is $N_i \to L H$, where $L$ is some combination of flavors.
-Following Ref.~\cite{Lavignac:2015gpa}, we assume that only one flavor exists, and solve the Boltzmann equations that ignore flavor and spectator effects, see also \cite{Hambye:2005tk}.
-Multiplying with a necessary factor $3$ to account for the presence of three flavors then gives the approximate one-flavor result for the baryon asymmetry in Tab.~\ref{tab:WashoutComp}.
-Compared to the exact three-flavor result, the effect is, within our model, less than $10\,\%$.
+This is unlike the case of type-I seesaw, where the decay relevant for leptogenesis is $N_i \to L H$, with $L$ being some combination of lepton flavor states.
+Following Ref.~\cite{Lavignac:2015gpa}, we assume that only one flavor exists, and solve the Boltzmann equations that ignore flavor and spectator effects, see also Ref.~\cite{Hambye:2005tk}.
+Multiplying with a factor of $3$ to account for the presence of three (equally contributing) flavors then gives the approximate one-flavor result for the baryon asymmetry in Tab.~\ref{tab:WashoutComp}.
+Here the factor of 3 is necessary because triplet decays in the one-flavor approximation (unlike RH neutrino decays in the one-flavor approximation) can only be described in a toy model with one fermion species.
+Compared to the exact three-flavor result, the effect is, within our model, less than $15\,\%$.